damian-andrzej/Ansible-Linux-Deployment/README.md

  - configure not-default port

  After playbook make changes to sshd_conf file, sshd service will be restarted by handler.
- Without restart changed will not  be applied.
+ Without restart changes will not  be applied.

 ```
  handlers: